tgeek77/compose-scripts-tor/README.md

 ### About [Tor](https://torproject.org)

 The Tor image was originally published [here](https://github.com/cmehay/docker-tor-hidden-service) by [cmehay](https://github.com/cmehay).
 My fork is [here](https://github.com/tgeek77/tor-hidden-service).
-All images in this repository are based on my [v3 Onion](https://github.com/tgeek77/tor-hidden-service/tree/v3) branch.
+All images in this repository will be based on my [v3 Onion](https://github.com/tgeek77/tor-hidden-service/tree/v3) branch.

 Note:
 Not all scripts have been updated yet.
 I will be updating them to build the app and the Tor service from source as I have time.
 All scripts are testing on both x86 and ARM64 architectures.